mr-mr-ghost/minishell/README.md

 TODO: Fix return issues in pipes and heredoc(?)

-TODO: echo > | ls does not work properly

 TODO: builtins should probably not go through child_process in heredoc

 TODO: heredoc pipe